-SUBMITTED BY CARYN ANN HARLOS
+SUBMITTED BY CARYN ANN HARLOS (via email dated January 6, 2019)

 Mr. Bishop-Henchman did an extensive granular overview but I would like to focus in a different direction and that is on us personally.
 Some may view our roles as mere managers, and I cannot help that, but for those who see it as more, this is for you.